 This simple chicken and rice dish takes just minutes to prepare, and it's cooked hands-free in the slow cooker.
 Condensed soups help make this dish an easy and convenient fuss-free meal.
 This is a good choice for a busy day.
 It will keep you out of the kitchen!

-As you can see in the photo, the dish is not very colorful.
+As you can see in the photo, the dish lacks color.
 Cooked glazed carrots, simple steamed fresh or frozen broccoli, or fresh sliced tomatoes would add to the color, or serve it with a tossed salad.
 A garnish of parsley or green onions will add color.
 Add biscuits or crusty rolls for a satisfying family dinner.

 - 1 can (10 3/4 ounces) condensed cream of chicken soup